-What is a base layer and what does it do?
+What is a base layer?

 What are base layers made from?

-- Quicker drying time
+- Fast drying

 - Easy to care for

-- Wrinkle resistant
+- Odour resistant

-What is a mid layer and what does it do?
+What is a mid layer?

-What are mid-layers made from?
+What are mid layers made from?

 - Synthetic Insulation

-- Goose or Duck Down
+- Down Insulation

-What is an outer shell?
+What is an outer layer?

-What are outer shells made from?
+What are outer layers made from?